-All Responsible Persons included in the Group's Fit and Proper Policy(2) and all employees captured under the HKMA Guidelines.
+All Senior Managers, which are also categorised as Responsible Persons and defined in the Group's Fit and Proper Policy(2) and all employees captured under the HKMA Guidelines.

 Material Risk Takers

 All roles (not captured as 'Senior Manager' and 'risk and financial control personnel') for whom a significant portion of total remuneration is based on performance and whose activities, individually or collectively, may affect the financial soundness of the Group.